kotcrab/ocr-reader/README.md

 # ocr-reader

-OCR Reader is an app for organizing and reading scans of printed books in Japanese.
+OCR Reader is an app for organizing and reading scans of physical Japanese books and manga.
 Each page is run through OCR (optical character recognition) which allows for selecting text and use of pop-up dictionaries such as [yomichan](https://github.com/FooSoft/yomichan).
 Reader also integrates with [JPDB](https://jpdb.io/) to automatically highlight unknown words.